Rock music

 From the 1990s, alternative rock began to dominate rock music and break into the mainstream in the form of grunge, Britpop, and indie rock.
 Further subgenres have since emerged, including pop-punk, electronic rock, rap rock, and rap metal.
 Some movements were conscious attempts to revisit rock's history, including the garage rock and post-punk revival in the 2000s.
 Since the 2010s, rock has lost its position as the pre-eminent popular music genre in world culture, but remains commercially successful.
 The increased influence of hip-hop and electronic dance music can be seen in rock music, notably in the techno-pop scene of the early 2010s and the pop-punk-hip-hop revival of the 2020s.

-Rock has also embodied and served as the vehicle for cultural and social movements, leading to major subcultures including mods and rockers in the U.K., the hippie movement and the wider western counterculture movement that spread out from San Francisco in the U.S. in the 1960s, the latter of which continues to this day.
+Rock has also embodied and served as the vehicle for cultural and social movements, leading to major subcultures, including the greasers in the U.S. during the 1950s to mid 1960s, with also the teddy boys and rockers in the U.K., the hippie movement and the wider western counterculture movement that spread out from San Francisco in the U.S. in the 1960s, the latter of which continues to this day.
 Similarly, 1970s punk culture spawned the goth, punk, and emo subcultures.
 Inheriting the folk tradition of the protest song, rock music has been associated with political activism, as well as changes in social attitudes to race, sex, and drug use, and is often seen as an expression of youth revolt against adult conformity.
 At the same time, it has been commercially highly successful, leading to accusations of selling out.